bitovi/react-to-web-component/docs/api.md

 console.log(document.body.firstElementChild.innerHTML) // "<h1>Hello, Christopher</h1>"
 ```

 If `options.props` is specified, R2WC will use those props instead of the keys from propTypes.
-If it's an array, all corresponding kebob-cased attr values will be passed as strings to the underlying React component.
+If it's an array, all corresponding kebab-case attr values will be passed as strings to the underlying React component.

 ```js
 function Greeting({ camelCaseName }) {